To build our MongoDB aggregation example, we will be using the Aggregation Editor, the stage-by-stage aggregation pipeline editor in Studio 3T.

 To add a new stage:

-- Pipeline tab – Right-click anywhere in the Pipeline flow section and choose Add New Stage
+- Pipeline – Click Add stage or right-click anywhere in the Pipeline section and choose Add New Stage

 - Shortcut – Press Shift + Ctrl + N (Shift + ⌘+ N)

-operator from the dropdown and write the query:
+from the Operator list in the Stage editor section and write the query:

 { _id: "$Zip Code", total: { $sum: "$Units" } }